NCAR/lrose-docs/README.md

 5. Echo
 6. Wind

-The current, active phase of development is Data Conversion using RadxConvert.
-A docker image of Soloii, a data visualization tool, is already complete.
+ Data Conversion using RadxConvert is the current phase of development.

 ## Additional Resources

-Legacy code that is no longer in active development (no new features), however, it is still available and maintained (bug fixes).
+# Legacy code

 | Name | link to github webpage |
 |:-----:|:-------------------------:|